A summary of the DSM-5 diagnostic criteria for specific learning disorder diagnosis:

 Ongoing difficulties in the school-age years learning and using at least one academic skill (e.g. reading accuracy/fluency; spelling accuracy; written expression competence and fluency; mastering number facts).
 These difficulties have persisted and failed to improve as expected, despite the provision of targeted intervention for at least six months.
 This intervention should be recognised as evidence-based and ideally delivered by an experienced and qualified person.

-The difficulties experienced by the student usually become apparent in the early years of schooling.
+The difficulties experienced by the individual usually become apparent in the early years of schooling.
 The exception to this is where problems occur in upper-primary or secondary school once the demands on student performance increase significantly.
 For example – when students have to read extended pieces of complex text or write at a more sophisticated level under timed conditions.

-*Standardised achievement tests are tests that have been developed by experts and trialled with large numbers of students to check their validity.
+*Standardised achievement tests are tests that have been developed by experts and trialled with large numbers of individuals to check their validity.
 They are only delivered by practitioners who have been trained to use the tests and interpret the results achieved.